gags-21/Women-s-Safety/README.md

 ## Getting Started

+###Simply Useful

+We are making app by which user can call near by police, text police/friend/relative, send own location by tapping one button.
+Implemented :

+Getting co-ordinates.
+Sending text.
+Calling nearby Police Station.
+It will be usefull for any Women of our country who feels unsafe.

 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: